US stocks hang near their record as Wall Street takes a breath following two big days

 NEW YORK (AP) — U.S. stocks are hanging near their all-time high on Wednesday as financial markets catch a breath following two big days bolstered by hopes that the Israel-Iran war will not disrupt the global flow of crude oil.

-The S&P 500 was 0.2% higher in early trading and sitting just 0.7% below its all-time high.
-The Dow Jones Industrial Average was virtually unchanged, as of 9:35 a.m.
-Eastern time, and the Nasdaq composite was 0.6% higher.
+The S&P 500 was 0.2% higher in midday trading and sitting just 0.7% below its all-time high.
+The Dow Jones Industrial Average was down 52 points, or 0.1%, as of 11 a.m.
+Eastern time, and the Nasdaq composite was 0.5% higher.

 A fragile ceasefire between the two countries appears to be holding, at least for the moment.

-On Wall Street, companies involved in the cryptocurrency industry jumped to some of the bigger gains as the price of bitcoin continued to steam ahead with investors willing to take on more risk.
-Coinbase Global, the crypto exchange, rose 7%, and Robinhood Markets gained 4% as bitcoin topped $107,000.
+On Wall Street, companies involved in the cryptocurrency industry rose as the price of bitcoin continued to steam ahead with investors willing to take on more risk.
+Coinbase Global, the crypto exchange, climbed 2.3%, and Robinhood Markets gained 2.6% as bitcoin topped $107,000.

+QuantumScape jumped 24.3% after announcing a breakthrough in its process for making solid-state batteries.
+Solid state battery technology promises to improve electric vehicle range, decrease charging times and minimize the risk of battery fires.
+But they are expensive to research and difficult to manufacture at a large scale, giving them a reputation for being a Holy Grail for battery engineers all over the world.

 In the bond market, Treasury yields were holding relatively steady, and the yield on the 10-year Treasury rose to 4.32% from 4.30% late Tuesday.